 Subject: Informational Interview Request from HLS Student

-Catherine Pattanayak, Director of the Office of Public Interest Advising at Harvard Law School, suggested that I contact you and asked me to pass along her regards.
-I understand that you specialize in housing rights cases and I am particularly interested in learning more about your work in South Boston neighborhoods.
-I hope to pursue a career in housing litigation upon graduation from Harvard Law School next spring.
+Catherine Pattanayak, Assistant Dean for Public Service at Harvard Law School, suggested that I contact you and asked me to pass along her regards.
+I understand that you specialize in fair housing cases, and I am particularly interested in learning more about your work in South Boston neighborhoods.
+I hope to pursue a career in housing litigation upon graduation from HLS next spring.

-Over the past two years, I have worked for the Harvard Law School Tenant Advocacy Project (TAP) representing low-income families in housing court.
+Over the past two years, I have worked for the HLS Tenant Advocacy Project (TAP) representing low-income families in housing court.
 This experience has sparked and strengthened my interest in fair housing law.
 Last summer, I worked with the housing unit at Greater Boston Legal Services on eviction and reasonable accommodation cases.
-I plan to remain in Boston after graduation and would greatly appreciate the opportunity to meet with you to discuss your project at the Lawyer’s Committee for Civil Rights, as well as the career opportunities that you feel are available locally in housing law.
+I plan to remain in Boston after graduation and would greatly appreciate the opportunity to meet with you to discuss your work at Lawyers for Civil Rights, as well as career opportunities that may be available locally in housing law.

 I realize that you are on a tight schedule and I would greatly appreciate any time that you could spare to meet with me.
 I will be leaving for winter break on December 13; it would be great to meet with you before that date, if possible.
-I will give your office a call next week to see if we can arrange a convenient time to talk.
-Thank you in advance for your help.
+Thank you in advance for your time and help.

 Sincerely,